-'Do not come in and pick up your children': Napier schools in lockdown
+Napier schools come out of lockdown after Armed Offenders Squad incident

 Richmond School, Henry Hill School and William Colenso College and Maraenui Bilingual School were placed into lockdown by police about 2.30pm.

+Richmond School and William Colenso College advised on Facebook at 4pm that they had come out of lockdown.

+Police confirmed Henry Hill School and Maraenui Bilingual School came out of lockdown at the same time.

-Police say they're "responding to an incident at a property in Onekawa".
+Police said at 4.10pm that despite the fact the school lockdowns were over they were still "responding to an incident at a property in Onekawa" and cordons would remain in place.

 There are no report of injuries.

-Multiple witnesses reported seeing a man with a gun on an Alexander Ave property.
-It's understood the Armed Offenders Squad has been called to the scene.
+St John paramedics are at the scene but have not treated anyone.

+A small crowd of people has built up at the Hitchings St blockade, many of them locals, and some of them parents waiting to get access to their children.

+Residents at the cordon, who did not want to be named, said they had been waiting since 2.30pm to get back to their homes.

 A spokesperson for William Colenso College said parents should keep updated via its Facebook page.

-It's first Facebook post read: "We are all safe.
+Its first Facebook post read: "We are all safe.
 Thank you for your patience".

 An office staffer at Richmond School said police had placed the school into lockdown about 2.35pm, but they had no idea why.